 Where: Germantown, MD

-When: Weekends September 28 – October 27
+When: Wednesday – Sunday, September 24 – October 30

 Enjoy a country outing and join Butler’s in celebrating the harvest with traditional autumn activities.
 An area favorite, kids love jumping in the hayloft, heading out on hayrides, the tube slide, a rubber ducky derby, animal petting area, pony rides, pumpkin picking, corn maze, face painting, and much more.
 Some activities and food cost extra.
 Purchase there or bring along a picnic, but be sure to treat the kids – and yourself – to a yummy caramel apple!
-Note: There are also Pumpkin Harvest Days on some weekdays — see the website for more info.

 Where: Larriland Farm | Woodbine, MD